Cordel Iwuagwu

 Cordel Iwuagwu (born September 4, 1996) is an American former professional football guard.
 He played college football at TCU.
+Iwuagwu now works as a highschool football coach and teaches social studies at Lake Creek High School.

 Early life

 Iwuagwu attended Westfield High School, where he starred as an offensive guard on the Mustangs' football team.
 At Westfield, Iwuagwu earned First-team District 15-6A honors.
 Scout.com rated Iwuagwu as a three-star recruit, the No. 7 offensive guard in the State of Texas, and No. 60 offensive guard in the nation coming out of high school.
 Iwuagwu, ultimately, chose to attend and play football at TCU over scholarship offers from Arizona State University, University of Illinois, University of Louisville, and Syracuse University.

 College career

 Iwuagwu redshirted his 2015 freshman season at TCU.
 In 2017, as a sophomore, Iwuagwu started all 14 games, lining up mostly at left guard.
 In 2019, after starting all 12 games as a senior, Iwuagwu earned Honorable Mention All-Big 12 Conference Team honors.
 Iwuagwu was selected to the West Team to play in the 2020 East-West Shrine Bowl.